Delaware Contractor License Bond— Non-Resident: 6% of Contract Value

 What does the 6% bond guarantee?

 The Delaware non-resident contractor bond guarantees payment of taxes, penalties, and other amounts due to the State of Delaware.
-It is essentially a tax-guarantee bond.
-The bond is filed with the Division of Revenue and can be claimed against only by the State of Delaware and its agencies.
+It is essentially a tax-guarantee bond filed with the Division of Revenue.
+Only the State of Delaware and its agencies can file a claim against it.
+This is similar to Iowa's contractor bond, which also functions as a tax guarantee rather than consumer protection.

 What are penalties for unlicensed contracting in Delaware?